webpack/webpack.js.org/src/content/contribute/writing-a-scaffold.md

   - rishabh3112
 ---

-A scaffold is a node module which exports an `yeoman generator` based upon [Scaffolding API](/guides/scaffolding/#api).
+A scaffold is a node module which exports a `yeoman generator` based upon [Scaffolding API](/guides/scaffolding/#api).
 Scaffolds are used to initialise a new webpack project, tailored to a specific use case.
 To view what we are building today, run `webpack init webpack-scaffold-demo`.
 This demo will show you how to build your own webpack scaffold.
 Let's start by creating a file named `generator.js`.

 ## Quick Start